cryptomator/newsletter/src/content/desktop-1.6.0-release.md

 ---

-## Cryptomator 1.6.0: What You Need to Know​
+## Cryptomator 1.6.0: What You Need to Know
 In this blog post, we'd like to give you some news about the upcoming major update of Cryptomator to version 1.6.0.
 We'll be highlighting the most significant changes and new features and make sure that you are ready for the update.